Sunderland man stashed half a million pounds of drugs behind a piano

 After following Walton’s car, police officers stopped him and searched his vehicle.

-A solid white substance was found in a knotted carrier bag which was later identified to be a quarter of a kilogram of cocaine at a high purity rate of 85 per cent, which according to prosecution barrister Deborah Smithies could be sold for £28,000, the court heard.
+A solid white substance was found in a knotted carrier bag which was later identified to be a quarter of a kilogram of cocaine at a high purity rate of 85 per cent, which prosecution barrister Deborah Smithies said could be sold for £28,000, the court heard.

 Sentencing, Judge Robert Adams said: “On this day Rikki Ward was acting on behalf of Tony Trott and it (cocaine) was to be given to Alan Walton who was working on behalf of Tony Ross."